cosmocode/formserver/doc/formelements.md

 * `label` _(optional)_ - the label of the form element (excluded: [hidden](#hidden), [markdown](#markdown))
 * `labelsmall` _(optional)_ - if set to true, the label will be rendered in regular font instead of default bold
 * `tooltip` _(optional)_ - Shows a hint for the element.
 Ignored in structure elements like spacers and HR.
 Also see [Tooltip styling](meta.md#Tooltips)
+* `modal` _(optional)_ - Content of a simple Bulma modal in markdown syntax.
+Refer to the bundled EXAMPLE configuration.
+Images are interpreted as files located directly in your form directory.
+The option is ignored in structure elements like spacers and HR.
 * `column` _(optional)_ - [bulma column sizes](https://bulma.io/documentation/columns/sizes/) defining the width of the form element (excluded: [hidden](#hidden)).
 You can use [offset](https://bulma.io/documentation/columns/sizes/#offset) to position the columns, for example `is-half is-offset-one-quarter` to center a half-width column.
 ```yaml
 <id>: